Cheeses12/ObsidianRepo/Events/2024-05-17 History Bib.md

 ## Capitalism
 - A system defined by the private ownership of the means of production and the exploitation of the working class.
 - A system where there is private ownership of the means of production and there is an exploitation of wage labor
+### Capitalists
+- A capitalists is the person that owns and controls the means of production.
+- Often called the bourgeoisie
 ## Means of Production
 - The means of production is physical components that go into work such as factory equipment and raw materials.
 ## Wage Labor